pbhandar2/CacheLib/fast22/experiment/README.md

 - diskFilePath: path to a large file in the backing storage
 - nvmCachePaths: path to a large file in the NVM

-Download a block trace and its resultant reuse distance histogram files.
+Download a block trace and its corresponding reuse distance histogram file.

-now you can run the basic experiment using the scirpt, run_basic_experiment.sh
+run_basic_experiment.sh runs the basic experiments.

 | Argument  | Description |
 | ------------- | ------------- |